smatechnologies/ibm-i-agent-docs/docs/reference/performance.md

 in order to make it easy to install and demonstrate the LSAM software.
-The default installation is also designed to make it very simple to remove the LSAM software from the IBM i environment without impacting the site\'s work management configuration.
+The default installation is also designed to make it very simple to remove the LSAM software from the IBM i environment without impacting the site's work management configuration.

 However, the default LSAM work management configuration may not perform well in a busy system or partition running IBM i.
 This is because the